Defective metal on metal hip implant xray

 What Causes Bone Loss in Metal on Metal Hip Implant Patients?

-The metal components of Metal on Metal hip implants rub against each other during regular daily use.
+The metal components of MoM hip implants rub against each other during regular daily use.
 Due to this, tiny metal particles scrape off and enter the body, leading to bone loss.

 There are different processes that can cause bone loss among MoM hip implant patients: